🇦🇲 Armenia (Caucasus part 1)

 We spent our first night in Zvartnots technically, touching down at the airport just past midnight and spending the first night at hotel Altunyan.

+We were unaccustomed to the driving and missed a turn, and were thus rerouted through the Alley of Glory, which was quite a trial to drive through.
 Bumpy and narrow roads, darkness in some parts, with an apt name to boot, just the type of drive we needed at 1am after a series of flights.

 Areni

-Because we booked a shack on top of Noravank Gorge, Sareni, the only way up was through a mountain road which was closed off on this very day!
+Our check-in date was on the 4th of October, which just so happened to be the day of the biggest wine festival in Armenia, located in Areni, known for its wine.
+The traffic was crazy.
+Because we booked a shack on top of Noravank Gorge, Sareni, the only way up was through a mountain road which was closed off on this very day.

-We contacted the folks and the manager, Vardges, led us to his restaurant, where we parked our car and took his jeep up another off-road way up to Sareni.
+He brought us to his restaurant, where we parked our car and took his jeep up another off-road way up to Sareni, which our rental car wasn't built for.

 Arpa Protected Landscape